-Michael Lane, PhD, is an assistant professor in the Department of Neurobiology & Anatomy at Drexel University College of Medicine.
-He leads a research team consisting of two graduate students and one junior faculty member (instructor).
+Michael Lane, PhD, is an Associate professor in the Department of Neurobiology & Anatomy at Drexel University College of Medicine.
+He leads a research team consisting of two graduate students, a postdoc and one junior faculty member (instructor).

 After completing his graduate studies and early postdoctoral work in spinal cord injury (SCI) in Australia at the University of Melbourne, Dr. Lane relocated to the University of Florida to investigate the neuroplastic potential of the injured cervical spinal cord.
-This research developed a particular focus on respiratory dysfunction and spontaneous recovery.
+This research focused on respiratory dysfunction and spontaneous neuroplastic recovery.
 In 2013, Dr. Lane moved to the Spinal Cord Research Center within Drexel University College of Medicine’s Department of Neurobiology & Anatomy to continue his research into neuroplasticity following cervical SCI.
-Employing a range of electrophysiological, behavioral and neuroanatomical methods, the present goal of his research team is to 1) better define the extent of functional and anatomical plasticity at spinal and supraspinal levels and 2) develop and test therapeutic strategies to enhance spontaneous neuroplasticity and lasting functional recovery.
+Employing a range of electrophysiological, behavioral and neuroanatomical methods, the present goal of his research team is to 1) better define the ontribution of spinal interneurons to functional and anatomical plasticity and 2) develop and test therapeutic strategies toharness the therapeutic potential of these interneurons and enhance spontaneous neuroplasticity and lasting functional recovery.
 Among those therapeutic approaches being tested are intraspinal cell transplantation and rehabilitative strategies.

 Title: “Neural transplants to promote respiratory plasticity after spinal cord injury”